stonepros/stone/doc/releases/firefly.rst

   fastcgi.
 This simplifies deployment and can improve performance.

 We expect to maintain a series of stable releases based on v0.80 Firefly for as much as a year.
-In the meantime, development of Ceph continues with the next release, Giant, which will feature work on the CephFS distributed file system, more alternative storage backends (like RocksDB and f2fs), RDMA support, support for pyramid erasure codes, and additional functionality in the block device (RBD) like copy-on-read and multisite mirroring.
+In the meantime, development of Stone continues with the next release, Giant, which will feature work on the StoneFS distributed file system, more alternative storage backends (like RocksDB and f2fs), RDMA support, support for pyramid erasure codes, and additional functionality in the block device (RBD) like copy-on-read and multisite mirroring.